Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 HubSpot share price volatility

 HubSpot, Inc. provides a cloud-based customer relationship management (CRM) platform for businesses in the Americas, Europe, and the Asia Pacific.
-The company's CRM platform includes marketing, sales, service, and content management systems, as well as integrated applications, such as search engine optimization, blogging, website content management, messaging, chatbots, social media, marketing automation, email, predictive lead scoring, sales productivity, ticketing and helpdesk tools, customer NPS surveys, analytics, and reporting.
-It also offers professional, as well as phone and/or email and chat based support services.
-It serves mid-market business-to-business companies.
+The company's CRM platform includes marketing, sales, service, and content management systems, as well as integrated applications, such as search engine optimization, blogging, website content management, messaging, chatbots, social media, marketing automation, email, predictive lead scoring, sales productivity, knowledge base, commerce, conversation routing, video hosting, ticketing and helpdesk tools, customer NPS surveys, analytics, and reporting.
+It also offers professional services to educate and train customers on how to leverage its CRM platform, as well as phone and/or email and chat-based support services.
+The company serves mid-market business-to-business companies.
 HubSpot, Inc. was incorporated in 2005 and is headquartered in Cambridge, Massachusetts.

 HubSpot in the news